Vojislav Lukačević: Massacres of Muslims

 In December 1942, Chetniks from Montenegro and Sandžak met at a conference in the village of Šahovići near Bijelo Polje.
 The conference was dominated by Montenegrin Serb Chetnik commander Major Pavle Đurišić and its resolutions expressed extremism and intolerance, as well as an agenda which focused on restoring the pre-war status quo in Yugoslavia implemented in its initial stages by a Chetnik dictatorship.
 It also laid claim to parts of the territory of Yugoslavia's neighbors.
 At this conference, Mihailović was represented by his chief of staff, Major Zaharije Ostojić, who had previously been encouraged by Mihailović to wage a campaign of terror against the Muslim population living along the borders of Montenegro and the Sandžak.

 The conference decided to destroy the Muslim villages in the Čajniče district of Bosnia.
 On 3 January 1943, Ostojić issued orders to "cleanse" the Čajniče district of Ustaše-Muslim organisations.
 According to the historian Radoje Pajović, Ostojić produced a detailed plan which avoided specifying what would be done with the Muslim population of the district.
 Instead, these instructions were to be given orally to the responsible commanders.
-Delays in the movement of Chetnik forces into Bosnia to participate in the anti-Partisan Case White offensive alongside the Italians enabled Chetnik Supreme Command to expand the planned "cleansing" operation to include the Pljevlja district in the Sandžak and the Foča district of Bosnia.
+Delays in the movement of Chetnik forces into Bosnia to participate in the anti-Partisan Operation Weiss offensive alongside the Italians enabled Chetnik Supreme Command to expand the planned "cleansing" operation to include the Pljevlja district in the Sandžak and the Foča district of Bosnia.
 A combined Chetnik force of 6,000 was assembled, divided into four detachments, each with its own commander.
 Lukačević commanded a force of 1,600, consisting of Chetniks from Višegrad, Priboj, Nova Varoš, Prijepolje, Pljevlja and Bijelo Polje.
 His force formed one of the four detachments, and Mihailović ordered that all four detachments be placed under the overall command of Đurišić.